 Stuck abroad and running out of money

 Running out of money can happen for many different reasons.
 Sometimes local prices are simply a lot higher than anticipated, making it difficult to meet day-to-day costs with the budget originally planned.
 Sometimes bank cards just stop working.
+We look more at being stuck in another country with no money & what are the options.

 Sometimes, sadly like what happened to me, pickpockets or robbers make off with everything of value and sometimes people simply make mistakes, get carried away with having fun, and sober up a few days later to realize they’re not sure where the next day’s food is coming from.
 However it happens, being alone and penniless far away from home can be a scary situation to find yourself in.
 The important thing is to realize that there are solutions.
+These are some of the

 Temporarily Work Local